GenericMappingTools/2021-unavco-course/geodesy/README.md

 <img src="vectors10.jpg" width="20%">

 ## Plotting deformation field with vectors - Ridgecrest earthquakes
-This part we will plot a vectorized deformation map + shaeded dem + GNSS data + fault traces + etc ...
+This part we will plot a vectorized deformation map + shaded dem + GNSS data + fault traces + etc ...

 First we use the commands similar as above to create an executable script with a name called make_map.sh